Toxins go up your nose and into your brain. ▼

 - Vomiting

-Fragrance is a common skin allergen.
+Fragrance is also a common skin allergen.

-Once inside the body, fragrance chemicals cross the blood-brain-barrier.
 Clinical observations have shown that exposure to fragrances can affect the central nervous system, causing

 - Mental confusion